Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 If there is an LLC name that you want to use, but you are not ready to register the LLC, the Reservation of a Business Entity Name Form SCC631 can be filed with the Commonwealth of Virginia State Corporation Commission (to hold a name for up to 120 days.

-If you plan to use a different name from the one that you register (perhaps you want to run multiple businesses under the LLC), you can use a fictitious name (sometimes referred to as a trade name, assumed name, DBA, or Doing Business As name).
-To register a fictitious name, the Certificate of Assumed or Fictitious Name form will need to be filed with the Commonwealth of Virginia State Corporation Commission (Virginia SCC).
+If you plan to use a different name from the one you register (perhaps you want to run multiple businesses under the LLC), you can use a fictitious name (sometimes referred to as a trading name, assumed name, DBA, or Doing Business As name).
+To register a fictitious name, the Virginia Certificate of Assumed or Fictitious Name form will be filed with the Commonwealth of Virginia State Corporation Commission (Virginia SCC).

 Step 2: Appoint a Virginia Registered Agent

-Every LLC in Virginia is required to have a registered agent, which is simply someone with a Virginia street address who will be responsible for any legal correspondence, most often if the business is served papers in the event of a lawsuit.
-Most LLC owners are their own registered agent, but it is possible to hire a registered agent service like Northwest Registered Agent.
-The reasons why someone would hire a registered agent service include when the owner lives in another state or if the owner prefers that their personal address not be on public record.
+Every LLC in Virginia must have a registered agent, simply someone with a Virginia street address who will be responsible for any legal correspondence, most often if the business is served papers in the event of a lawsuit.

 The basic requirements to be a registered agent in Virginia include: